jamesherriott1/Starkey-Martial-Arts/README.md

 Added the cover text id to the css file and tested it.
 No errors found, but i do keep seeing the same warning and I'm not quite sure what it means.
 The page is starting to come together in the browser too.
 <!--add screen shots of css warning and web page-->

+I've added classes and ids's to the css file and styled them.
+I tested the css and the html and there were no errors apart from the whitespace again.